mycargus/pact-wiki/Troubleshooting.md

 * Try using a different [diff formatter][diff-formatter].
 Different people find the different formats easier to interpret.

+## Consumer

+Check the logs in log/<name>.log for more information that you will see in the UI.

 ## Provider

 ### Show full backtrace for pact:verify